Police investigating hate crime at Aberdeen High School

 The teacher who discovered the rope had returned from two days of being away from the classroom.
 The teacher's absence is unrelated to the incident, according to Harford County Public Schools.

+"Today we learned that a teacher at Aberdeen High School returned to the classroom, after being away for two days, to hate," the release stated.
+"A rope noose along with three messages were waiting.
+The graffiti appeared to be written by three different individuals; one message was particularly hateful and racist.
+The NAACP of Harford County would like to be shocked by this, but the reality is that racially motivated hate happens far too often here.
+It happens in schools, in the workplace, in the halls of government, and at home.
+It must stop.
+There is zero tolerance for this in our community and especially in the public school system."

+The release continued: "We thank the Aberdeen Police Department, Aberdeen High School and Harford County Public Schools for swiftly condemning this action and for their promise to investigate fully.
+We expect the perpetrators to be expelled and punished to the fullest extend of the law.
+We stand ready to work with the school district in any we can to find a way to instill tolerance and understanding of hate.
+And we stand ready to work with our communities to learn how to be allies against bigotry.
+We are better and stronger as a county when we support each other."

 Schools dismissed early Friday, as scheduled, for spring break.
-Students return to class on April 10.
+Teachers and staff had professional development Monday and Tuesday.
+Students return to class on April 11.